 - Anyone currently in quarantine, who arrived directly from NT, QLD, TAS and WA, can end their quarantine, regardless of how long they have been in SA.

-This only applies to travellers arriving directly from these states and territory.
 Travellers arriving from all other states and territories are still required to quarantine for 14 days.
-For example, if you are “from” WA, Tasmania or NT but arrive from Victoria or NSW, you are still required to quarantine for 14 days.
+For example, if you live in WA, Tasmania or NT but arrive from Victoria or NSW, you are still required to quarantine for 14 days.